stsewd/sphinx.nvim/README.md

 Extra [queries](after/queries/rst/) for `rst`.
 This includes highlights for Sphinx directives and roles, and injections for directives from Sphinx and popular extensions (like ``code-block`` or ``tabs``).

+# Coming soon

+Completion for roles and directives names.

 # Configuration